davidesclosa/davidesclosa.github.io/research.md

 ### Dynamical Systems on Finite Graphs and Graph Limits
 Graph dynamical systems are given by a set of vertices, each representing some dynamical quantity, and a set of edges representing interactions among them.
 There are fascinating relations between combinatorial structure and collective behavior.
-By answering a conjecture, I constructed finite graphs supporting [infinitely many stable equilibria](https://epubs.siam.org/doi/10.1137/23M155400X);
+I solved a conjecture by constructing finite graphs supporting [infinitely many stable equilibria](https://epubs.siam.org/doi/10.1137/23M155400X);
 moreover, I related certain dynamical phenomena to [graph homology, graph coverings,](https://arxiv.org/abs/2308.08311) and [Eulerian paths](https://arxiv.org/pdf/2112.12034).
 Together with with C. Bick, I studied symmetry in [dynamical systems on graphons and graphops](https://link.springer.com/article/10.1007/s10884-023-10334-7).